Cattle terms & terminology

 Breeds primarily used for beef

-These breeds include; Aberdeen Angus, Aubrac, Beef Shorthorn, Belgian Blue, Belted Galloway, Blonde d’Aquitaine, Charolais, Chianina, Devon, Galloway, Hereford, Highland, Limousin, Lincoln Red, Longhorn, Maine Anjou, Parthenais, Piedmontese, Salers and Welsh Black.
+These breeds include; Aberdeen Angus, Aubrac, Beef Shorthorn, Belgian Blue, Belted Galloway, Blonde d’Aquitaine, Brahman, Charolais, Chianina, Devon, Galloway, Hereford, Highland, Limousin, Lincoln Red, Longhorn, Maine Anjou, Parthenais, Piedmontese, Salers and Welsh Black.